SergiuB/harmonia-astro/src/content/facilitators-en/cristinapandrea.md

     "*After booking through our website, you will receive a message within 24 hours with payment instructions for the 50% deposit, unless you have an active membership or gift card.",

     "*Rescheduling or cancellations, regardless of the reason, must be made at least 48 hours before your appointment.
 If a session is cancelled or rescheduled with less than 48 hours' notice, the session will be considered used for gift card or membership holders.
-For individual bookings, the 50% deposit is non-refundable."
+For individual bookings, the 50% deposit is non-refundable.", ],
-  ],
   isGroup: true,
   price: "1000 RON",